Categories

 1. Which beak(s) worked best for each food source?

-2. Imagine a habitat where two groups of waterbirds are competing for aquatic plants to eat.
+2. Imagine a habitat where two groups of waterbirds compete for aquatic plants to eat.
 One group of birds has a filtering beak (like the slotted spoon), and one group of birds has a short, grasping beak (like the clip).
 What do you think would happen to each group of birds over time?

 3. Imagine a bird species with a large, pointy beak (like the chopsticks) that eats seeds.
 Imagine that one year a few birds are born with shorter, more precise beaks (like the tweezers).
 Do you think the birds with the new beak type will thrive?
 What could happen to this bird species over time?